Prince Harry reveals he killed 25 people in Afghanistan

 • Read also: Prince Harry begged his father not to marry Camilla

 The youngest son of King Charles III spent 10 years in the British Army, with two deployments to Afghanistan, in 2007-2008 for 10 weeks, then as a helicopter pilot in the south of the country from September 2012 to January 2013.
-He resigned in 2015 because he could not return to the field.
+He resigned in 2015 because he might not return to the field.

 In his book “The Substitute” published next Tuesday, but some newspapers have already obtained a copy, the exiled prince in California recounts having learned as part of his training to kill enemies and that it was part of his job: “We shoot when necessary, take a life to save a life”.